kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 that might indicate a serious problem?
 -->

+Maybe something goes wrong with QueueingHint and Pods are stuck in the queue if
-If `scheduler_pending_pods` metric with `queue: unschedulable` label grows and keeps high number abnormally, maybe something goes wrong with QueueingHint and Pods are stuck in the queue.
+- `scheduler_pending_pods` metric with `queue: unschedulable` label grows and keeps high number abnormally
+- `pod_scheduling_sli_duration_seconds` metric grows abnormally

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?